chef/automate/components/docs-chef-io/content/automate/ha_upgrade.md

     weight = 230
 +++

-This page explains the procedure to upgrade the Chef Automate High Availability (HA) frontend and  backend clusters.
+This page lists the commands that aid in upgrading the Chef Automate High Availability (HA) frontend and backend clusters in your network infrastructure.

+{{< note >}}

+- The upgrade of the backend nodes restarts ElasticSearch and PostgreSQL services.
+- You cannot downgrade the Automate version.
+If you intend to install the lower version of the Chef Automate High Availability (HA) system, uninstall the existing version of the same, and destroy the terraform.

+{{< note/ >}}

+## Command List

-Using this below command it will upgrade both the bundles and deploy it on their respective nodes
+1. Execute the following command `chef-automate upgrade run --upgrade-airgap-bundles` to upgrade both the bundles and deploy it on their respective nodes.

-chef-automate upgrade run --upgrade-airgap-bundles

-And in case, if you want to just update bundles but not deploy it. you can use skip-deploy flag

-chef-automate upgrade run --upgrade-airgap-bundles --skip-deploy

-To upgrade only frontends
+1. Execute the following command `chef-automate upgrade run --upgrade-airgap-bundles --skip-deploy` to update the bundles.
+The *--skip-deploy* flag skips the deployment of these bundles.

-Using this below command it will upgrade only frontend bundles and deploy it.
+1. Execute the following command `chef-automate upgrade run --upgrade-frontends` to upgrade the frontend bundles and deploy it on the frontend clusters.

-chef-automate upgrade run --upgrade-frontends

-And in case, if you want to just update bundles but not deploy it. you can use skip-deploy flag

-chef-automate upgrade run --upgrade-frontends --skip-deploy

-To upgrade only backends
+1. Execute the following command `chef-automate upgrade run --upgrade-frontends --skip-deploy` to upgrade only the frontend bundles.
+The *--skip-deploy* flag skips the deployment of the frontend bundles on their respective frontend nodes.

-Using this below command it will upgrade only backend bundles and deploy it.
+1. Execute the following command `chef-automate upgrade run --upgrade-backends` to upgrade the backend bundles and deploy it on the backend clusters.

-chef-automate upgrade run --upgrade-backends

-And in case, if you want to just update bundles but not deploy it. you can use skip-deploy flag

-chef-automate upgrade run --upgrade-backends --skip-deploy
+1. Execute the following command `chef-automate upgrade run --upgrade-backends --skip-deploy` to upgrade only the backend bundles.
+The *--skip-deploy* flag skips the deployment of the backend bundles on their respective backend nodes.